Arca/Documentation

 8. Treat operation paths as idempotency keys.
 If a transfer path is reused, the original result is returned (no double-spend).
 Build unique paths — include a nonce or UUID (e.g., /op/transfer/{userId}-{uuid}).

 9. Monitor via events.
-Subscribe to realm events (SSE or polling) to detect unexpected activity — transfers you did not initiate, objects created outside your expected paths, etc.
+Subscribe to realm events (WebSocket or polling) to detect unexpected activity — transfers you did not initiate, objects created outside your expected paths, etc.

 Error Handling